bbakersmith/WP-Plumber/README.md

 ```

+#### route_template <a name="route_route_template"></a>
+*string*

+Specify a template to inherit from.

+May contain any or all of the attributes available to route definitions, including route_template for cascading inheritance.

 ---

 ## Route Templates <a name="route_templates"></a>

+To help DRY your route definitions, Plumber also provides the ability to create Route Templates.
+These are named route templates from which standard Routes can inherit.
+Route Templates may also define a template to inherit from, enabling cascading Route Template inheritance.

 Route templates may contain any or all of the attributes available to route definitions, including 'route_template' for cascading template inheritance.
 Instead of a route, route templates are given an arbitrary identifier, 'basic_page' in the example below.